Tim-Jackins/git-lessons/engineering/2_hello_github.md

 Going forward you may want to keep all your code backed up with Git on GitHub, whether it's for a project or just a lesson, just in case your Raspberry Pi fails.

-There's a lot of really cool Git features that we skipped over for the sake of time.
+There are a lot of really cool Git features that we skipped over for the sake of time.
 If you're curious, there are [plenty of online resources](http://try.github.io/) to help you learn more.
 GitHub also has some [handy functionality](https://guides.github.com/) that could be useful to your project.